-- Certain courses taught at the high school campus, which may include courses termed dual credit, Advanced Placement (AP), International Baccalaureate (IB), or college preparatory; - Enrollment in AP or dual credit courses through the Texas Virtual School Network (TXVSN);

-- Enrollment in courses taught in conjunction and in partnership with Kilgore College, which may be offered on or off campus; and - Enrollment in courses taught at other colleges or universities.
+- Certain courses taught at the high school campus, which may include courses termed dual credit, Advanced Placement (AP), International Baccalaureate (IB), or college preparatory; - Enrollment in AP or dual credit courses through the Texas Virtual School Network (TXVSN); - Enrollment in courses taught in conjunction and in partnership with Kilgore College, which may be offered on or off campus; - Enrollment in courses taught at other colleges or universities. - Enrollment in these programs is based on English II STAAR score and TSI or ACT/SAT scores.